MB-Team-THI/adma-ros-driver/README.md

 **How to use the launch files**

- - Set the port number in the ADMA_pub.launch file in the port_no args
+ - Set the port number in the ADMA_pub.launch file in the port_num_ADMA args
  - Use a port number greater than 1030 (to be set up in ADMA Web interface)
+ - Set the IP number in the ADMA_pub.launch file in the ip_adress_ADMA args

  Ethernet:
  - roslaunch ADMA_pub_Ethernet.launch